JoanPascualRibes/Superfluids/FritzLondon.md

 <img src="https://github.com/user-attachments/assets/1cba8300-7003-434b-b905-513ffb3f75d0" width="500" height="350">
 <img src="https://github.com/user-attachments/assets/ffeb4624-3bec-4c1d-8748-370500bbc59c" width="500" height="350">

 The most conspicuos pecularity of the diagram on P-T plane is the absence of a triple point between the solid, liquid and gaseous states.
 Instead are actually two triple points, at the ends of the $\lambda$-line which separates liquid He I from He II.
-Anether pecularity is that melting curve seem to approach T = 0 at a pressure of about 25 atm.
+Another pecularity is that melting curve seem to approach T = 0 at a pressure of about 25 atm.

 From the Clausius-Clapeyron equation $dP_m / dT =(S_{liq}-S_{sol})/(V_{liq}-V_{sol})$ where $P_m$ is the melting pressure curve, it follow that at 1ºK the entropy of the liquid must be practicall equal to entropy of the solid.
-Hence ir seem as if between 2.2ºK and 1ºK liquid helium loses all entropy characteristic of the disorder of the ordinary liquid state.
+Hence it seem as if between 2.2ºK and 1ºK liquid helium loses all entropy characteristic of the disorder of the ordinary liquid state.

 $\Delta U = T \Delta S - P_m \Delta V \qquad \Delta S = (dP_m/dT)\Delta V \quad \implies \quad \Delta U = T \left( dP_m / dT - P_m/T \right) \Delta V$ Which Implies if a point on the melting-pressure curve tangent can be drawn from $P=0$ $T=0$ $\left( \therefore \ dP_m / dT = P_m / T \right)$, the energy difference must change sign at the temperature of point of contact.
 For no other substance can such a tangent be contructed because ordinarily melting or sublimation curves start at 0ºK and are always convex toward the T axis.
 This means in general solid state is state of lowest energy.

-Solid helium cannot be melted isothermally by supplying het to the system, since there is no heat of mealting.
+Solid helium cannot be melted isothermally by supplying heat to the system, since there is no heat of mealting.
 Close to absolute zero, solidificaciotn and melting are purely mechanical processes.
 No entropy change is involved in this trancition.
 At absolute zero, where the system is in its lowest (single) quantum state, melting must then consist in an adiabatic transformation of this quantum state.
 Even at finite temperatures, at which liquid helium II has some entropy, there is a very peculiar transfoer process by which at least a part of the liquid can slip through the finest cracks and extremely narrow slits and capillaries, which for normal liquids are, in effect, impassable.

 Liquid helium can overcome obstacles freely even without requiring a noticeable preassure difference and it seems to leave its entropy behind.
 The fact that no entropy transfer in connected with the superfluid flow clearly indicates that no entropy transfer is connected with the superfluid flow clearly indicates that this flow is again a purely mechanical process.
-Ir appears then as if actually is this superfluid transfer process a single quantum state is adiabatically so transformed as to pass through the capillaries.
+It appears then as if actually is this superfluid transfer process a single quantum state is adiabatically so transformed as to pass through the capillaries.

 ### The "Super" properties of liquid helium II